pro0o/musicMatch/README.md

 https://www.sqlite.org/index.html

 or
-these libraries can be easiy installed through vcpkg, a proper library manager: https://github.com/microsoft/vcpkg
+these libraries can be easily installed through vcpkg, a proper library manager: https://github.com/microsoft/vcpkg

 this app was built and run in Visual Studio with required c++ extensions and manual integration of above mentioned libraries.